yabellini/SitioAcademico/content/en/authors/MetaDocencia/_index.md

 - Communities
 ---

-## My role in MetaDocencia (MetaTeaching in Spanish)
+## My role in MetaDocencia

-I am a co-founder and part of the corr team of MetaDocencia.
+MetaDocencia means MetaTeaching in Spanish.
+I am a _co-founder_ and part of the MetaDocencia's _Core Team_.
 In addition to fulfilling a leadership role, I also generate content, new courses, teach classes, translate material from English to Spanish, and mentor people within the community.

 ## Our vision